-The German phrase, Berlin Tut Gut, is seen on a banner in one of my 1988 photographs of the old Olympic Stadium in Berlin.
+The German phrase, Berlin Tut Gut, is seen on a banner in one of my photographs of the old Olympic Stadium in Berlin.
 This simple and widely used advertising slogan was circulated by the Berlin tourist office in the 1980s.
 Translated, Berlin is good for you, its frame of reference is found in these images to evoke the close ties between place and politics, and to regard the historical importance of the fall of the Wall as recognition for building hope.